NBN98/FlappyBird/README.md

-# FlappyBird
+# FlappyBird AI
-Create FlappyBird game
+- Create FlappyBird game
+- Use NN to train the bird in order to avoid the pipes